BayajidAlam/scalable-todo-app/README.md

   - AWS NAT Gateway for enabling internet access from private subnets.

 - **DevOps**:
-  - Pulumi as IAAC to manage AWS resources and automate deployments.
+  - Pulumi as IAC to manage AWS resources and automate deployments.

 ## Folder Structure

-## Repository Folder Structure

 - `/client` : **Frontend**
   - `/public`: Static files and assets.